Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Nonintegrable Drives

 \subsection{Qualitative Heating Rates}

 We now turn our attention to the heating rates in the vicinity of the commensurate points $T^\ast_k$.
-In generic Floquet systems, heating in the vicinity of the infinite-frequency point ($k=0$) is exponentially suppressed in the drive frequency for both classical and quantum systems~\cite{abadal2020floquet,mori_15,howell2019asymptotic,mori2018floquet}.
+In generic Floquet systems, heating in the vicinity of the infinite-frequency point ($k = 0$) is exponentially suppressed in the drive frequency for both classical and quantum systems~\cite{abadal2020floquet,mori_15,howell2019asymptotic,mori2018floquet}.
+More precisely, for one-dimensional systems, energy absorption acquires an additional logarithmic correction, and is superexponentially suppressed~\cite{Avdoshkin2020}.
 In contrast, here we show that for $k>0$, heating w.r.t.~$H_1$ is algebraically suppressed.

-We define the heating rate $\Gamma(\varepsilon)$ empirically, as the inverse time at which the value of an observable (or the entanglement entropy) drops to half of its prethermal plateau value.
+We define the heating rate $\Gamma(\varepsilon)$ empirically, as the inverse time at which the value of an observable (or the entanglement entropy density) drops to half of its prethermal plateau value.
 Conversely, we call $\Gamma^{-1}$ that heating `time', which solves the equation

 This definition allows us to extract the $\varepsilon$-dependence of $\Gamma^{-1}$ from the numerical data, up to a pre-factor which depends on the model parameters.